GrahamChalfant/Graham_Portfolio/README.md

 ![](/images/AIP_Model_Comparison.png)

+There is a typo in the chart below

 ![](/images/AIP_Confusion_Matrix_Costs.png)

 If I could do this project over, I would have narrowed our focus on a smaller number of models.